-Make clever use of every available square inch—window sills used as shelving and a home base for all your plants included.
+Make clever use of every available square inch—windowsills can be used as shelving and as a home base for all your plants.

 Get a functional room divider

-A free-standing bookshelf stacked with curated titles and decorative accessories not only sets the bed apart from the living room, but it invites an additional layer of style to this NYC studio.
+A freestanding bookshelf stacked with curated titles and decorative accessories not only sets the bed apart from the living room, but it also invites an additional layer of style to this NYC studio.

 Add a landing pad

 A rug under or in front of the bed is handy for designating the sleep area in an open layout format.
-It not only adds a defining textural layer to the room but it also helps set the space apart from the remaining zones.
+It adds a defining textural layer to the room and sets the space apart from the remaining zones.